jkrajinovic/ngx-model/projects/ngx-model/README.md

 const options = new Options().loadModel(loggerOptions);
 ```

-\*\*\* here url will be set by developer but property enabled will be true acting like default if not passed into loadModel() function.
+\*\*\* here the url property will be set by developer but property enabled will be true acting like default if not passed into loadModel() function.
 We have avoided nasty checks if developer has passed enabled property for configuration.

 ### 5. We have a nice way to load relations also by overriding loadModel() function.

-\*\*\* This will probably be automated in future
+\*\*\* This will probably be available without overriding in future

 ```
 export class User extends Model<UserDTO>{